 Who and where were Sausage Balls created?

 I wish I had a better answer to this but this is what I do know.
 According to Jean Anderson in her cookbook American Century Cookbook, she says that these “nippy hors d’oeuvres” were around since the 1960s.
 This gets kind of confirmed in Paula Deen’s Southern Cooking Bible where Paula Deen writes “Now y’all I swear sausage balls have been around since just about the dawn of time.”
 Paula Deen being born in 1947 makes the 1960s a plausible time for these little appetizers.

 One would guess that these were created by General Mills to sell more Bisquick.
 The recipe is included in the 1990’s 60th-anniversary recipe booklet for Bisquick.
 Though the recipe is a bit different from the usual one that floats around newspapers and community cookbooks.
 The recipe still uses the 3 cups of Bisquick and the pound of pork sausage but bumps the cheddar cheese up to 4 cups while adding ½ cup grated parmesan cheese, ½ teaspoon each of rosemary and parsley flakes.
-This makes me guess that the Sausage Ball probably has a similar origin story to California Dip as that someone, most likely in the South, created the recipe, the recipe spread through word of mouth, and Bisquick took note of the increased sales eventually creating there one version of the recipe.
+This makes me guess that the Sausage Ball probably has a similar origin story to California Dip as that someone, most likely in the South, created the recipe, the recipe spread through word of mouth, and Bisquick took note of the increased sales eventually creating their own version of the recipe.

 When was Sausage Balls popular?

 These have been and will always be popular in the Southern parts of the United States.
 Honestly almost all my sources were from Southerners waxing poetic about these little Sausage Balls.
 This also happens to be Bisquick’s most requested recipe.